iSHAREScheme/Documentation/satellite/ep_creation.rst

 Create Entitled Party
 =====================

 Used to programatically create a new Entitled Party (EP), without providing a certificate for this Entitled Party.
+In place of certificate the entitled party is created based on a proof from an iSHARE certified Identity Provider that has been validated at minumum substantial level of assurance.
+The parties created with this method can only have entitled party role.
+If in future additional roles must be added then the PKI certificate issued by a CA from the trusted list is necessary.

 Request
 -------